vinay878787/colbin-assignment-backend/readme.md

 ```

 ### 4. Start MongoDB
 Ensure you have a running MongoDB instance.
-You can use [MongoDB Atlas](https://www.mongodb.com/atlas) or run locally:
+You can use [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database) or run locally:

+NOTE :
+EITHER CREATE MONGODB ATLAS INSTANCE AND REPLACE (PREFERRED)
+MONGO_URI=mongodb://<username>:<password>@<host>:<port>/<database>

+ELSE
+HAVE LOCAL MONGODB INSTALLED (LOCAL SETUP BASED).
+YOU CAN RUN LOCAL MONDODB WITH BELOW COMMAND
 ```sh
 mongod
 ```